 Certain herbs and teas can be a fantastic way to destress and protect the health of your gut microbiome.
 The best teas we’ve used to combat stress and anxiety are Turmeric and Ginger, Chamomile tea, Passionflower tea, and Valerian root tea.

-These teas help with relaxation and focus and promote relaxation of the central nervous system.
+These teas help with relaxation and focus and promote central nervous system relaxation.

 Detoxification Tea for Gut Health